Cardiac resynchronization therapy in atrial fibrillation

 - Hunt SA, Abraham WT, Chin MH, et al. 2009 focused update incorporated into the ACC/AHA 2005 Guidelines for the Diagnosis and Management of Heart Failure in Adults: a report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines: developed in collaboration with the International Society for Heart and Lung Transplantation.
 Circulation 2009; 119:e391.

-- .
+- Heart Failure Society Of America .
 Electrophysiologic testing and the use of devices in heart failure.
 J Card Fail 2006; 12:e70.

 - Tracy CM, Epstein AE, Darbar D, et al. 2012 ACCF/AHA/HRS focused update of the 2008 guidelines for device-based therapy of cardiac rhythm abnormalities: a report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines and the Heart Rhythm Society. [corrected].
 Circulation 2012; 126:1784.